-Configuring the secondary site for disaster recovery Table 2-17
+Table 2-15 Configuring the secondary site for disaster recovery

-Action Description Review pre-requisites, install InfoScale Enterprise, configure the cluster on the secondary site Warning: Ensure that the name you assign to the secondary site cluster is different from the name assigned to the primary site cluster.
-Install InfoScale Enterprise on all the systems where you want to configure Exchange Server for high availability.
+Action Description Review pre-requisites, install InfoScale Enterprise, configure the cluster on the secondary site Warning: Ensure that the name you assign to the secondary site cluster is different from the name assigned to the primary site cluster. ■ Install InfoScale Enterprise on all the systems where you want to configure Exchange Server for high availability.
 Refer to Veritas InfoScale Installation and Upgrade Guide.
-Verify that Exchange Server has been configured for high availability at the Verify that your application has been configured for high availability at the primary site and that the service groups are online primary site See "Verifying your primary site configuration" on page 232.
-Set up the replication prerequisites Ensure that replication prerequisites for your selected method of replication are met before running the DR wizard See "Setting up security for Volume Replicator" on page 233.
-See "Requirements for EMC SRDF array-based hardware replication" on page 236.
-See "Configuring Hitachi TrueCopy replication and global clustering" on page 276.
-(Secure cluster only) Assign user privileges For a secure cluster only, assign user privileges See "Assigning user privileges (secure clusters only)" on page 239.
-Start running the DR wizard Review prerequisites for the DR wizard Start the DR wizard and make the initial selections required for each task: selecting a primary site system, the service group, the secondary site system, and the replication method See "Configuring disaster recovery with the DR wizard" on page 243.
-Clone the storage configuration (Volume Replicator replication only) (Volume Replicator replication option) Clone the storage configuration on the secondary site using the DR wizard See "Cloning the storage on the secondary site using the DR wizard (Volume Replicator replication option)" on page 246.
-Create temporary storage for application installation (other replication methods)
+Verify that Exchange Server has been configured for high availability at the primary site Verify that your application has been configured for high availability at the primary site and that the service groups are online See "Verifying your primary site configuration" on page 224.
+Set up the replication prerequisites Ensure that replication prerequisites for your selected method of replication are met before running the DR wizard See "Setting up security for Volume Replicator" on page 171.
+See "Requirements for EMC SRDF array-based hardware replication" on page 225.
+See "Configuring Hitachi TrueCopy replication and global clustering" on page 266.
+(Secure cluster only) Assign user privileges For a secure cluster only, assign user privileges See "Assigning user privileges (secure clusters only)" on page 229.

-Configuring the secondary site for disaster recovery (continued) Table 2-17
+Configuring the secondary site for disaster recovery (continued) Table 2-15